puppetlabs-toy-chest/libral/README.md

 The
 [precompiled tarball](http://download.augeas.net/libral/ralsh-latest.tgz)
-contains a statically linked `ralsh` and all supporting files in it.
+contains a statically linked `ralsh` and all supporting files.
 After unpacking the tarball, you can copy it into a container and run it like
 this: